PallabRoy-SE/vehicle-rental/README.md

 # vehicle-rental

-This is a Rental application to book specific vehicle as per requirements for a specific time.
+This is a SERN stack Rental application to book specific vehicle as per requirements for a specific time.